 How Can I Check My Medicare Eligibility?

-Thankfully, Medicare provides an easy-to-use tool for seniors to help determine their Medicare eligibility.
+Thankfully, Medicare provides an easy-to-use tool for individuals to help determine their Medicare eligibility.
 To use this tool, simply choose “Find out if I’m eligible,” and answer the required questions.
 If you want to find your potential premiums each month, click on “Calculate my premium.”

 Medicare only uses this tool to help you determine your eligibility status.
 It does not sign you up when you enter your information.
 Additionally, Medicare states on their website that none of the information you enter in this form will be saved.
 When you close your browser, Medicare erases the provided information to protect your privacy.